Fast Facts About Orlando

 - Check out things to do besides theme parks.

-- Orlando’s Official Visitor Center on International Drive sells discounted theme park and attraction tickets.
-Additionally, our friendly, multilingual Vacation Guides can answer questions and assist you with planning in person or via telephone at +1 (407) 363-5872.
+- Orlando’s Official Visitor Services sells discounted theme park and attraction tickets.
+Additionally, our friendly, knowledgeable Vacation Guides can answer questions and assist you with planning via Live Chat and telephone at +1 (407) 363-5872.

 - If you are a meeting planner wanting to find out more information about doing business in Orlando, please visit our Meetings & Conventions website.